ig3/srf/README.md

  * cards reviewed and minutes studied in the past 24 hours
  * cards due and predicted minutes to study in the next 24 hours
- * average study time per day (short term and long term average)
+ * study time per day: a forward looking average used to determine new card mode and a short term historic average
- * average number of new cards per day
+ * new cards per day: new cards in the past 24 hours and a short term historic average
  * percent of cards that you got correct (i.e. not rated Fail)
  * number of cards due and overdue for review
  * chart of study time per hour: past 24 hours and next 24 hours